Skip to Content

 Parallel (non-exporting) generators

 Non-exporting generators, operate in parallel with the electricity distribution system.
-These generators are relevant to businesses that want to reduce their electricity import by having their own source of power, or for peak-lopping or peak-shaving schemes.
 Such generators cannot be used to supply or sell electricity via the national grid.

 Standby generators